Azure/ARO-HCP/dev-infrastructure/docs/development-setup.md

 > A word of caution upfront: dev infrastructure is usually automatically deleted after 48h.
 If you want to keep your infrastructure indefinitely, run all the following commands with an env variable `PERSIST=true`.

-All the following make commands will asume that you want to deploy a `personal-dev` environment in the public cloud section.
+All the following make commands will assume that you want to deploy a `personal-dev` environment in the public cloud section.
 If you want to deploy/update/interact with other deployment environments, define an environment variable `DEPLOY_ENV=the-env-name`.

 * if you want to interact with the integrated DEV environment use `DEPLOY_ENV=dev make ...`
 * if you want to interact with the CS PR check environment use `DEPLOY_ENV=cs-pr make ...`
-* if you want to interact with the personal DEV environment of a collague use `USER=other-user DEPLOY_ENV=personal-dev make ...`
+* if you want to interact with the personal DEV environment of a colleague use `USER=other-user DEPLOY_ENV=personal-dev make ...`

 ### Create infrastructure the easy way